serverlessworkflow/specification/specification.md

 for all errors except `SomeErrorTwo` and `SomeErrorThree`.

 The third action named `MyThirdFunction` is going to retried according to the default runtime retry policy.
+It will be retried for all errors both known (checked) as well as unknown (unckecked).

 The fourth action named `MyFourthFunction` is going to be retried according to the `DoNotRetryStrategy` retry policy which has the `maxAttempts` property set to `1`, meaning that this action will not be retried.